hebercosfer/cpp_base_project/README.md

 ### Installation of Pre-commit Hooks

-For installation of the pre-commit process and some of its hooks, you will need to install Python and using the Package Manager for Python (pip) to install some of the hooks.
+For installation of the pre-commit process and some of its hooks, you will need to install Python and use the Package Manager for Python (pip) to install some of the hooks.
 The file requirements-dev.txt contains the packages required for this project, including the pre_commit and pre-commit-hooks, you can install them with the command `pip install -r requirements-dev.txt`.
 If your project would need other packages that can be installed with pip, they can be added on the